ironscar/Container-demo/README.md

   - jenkins container volumes to save data and logging (done)
   - jenkins master slave scalable config as containers across different servers
 - check how to integrate config management tool like Ansible into job and deploy image as container to server
+  - install ansible on vagrant (done)
+	- configure ansible to deploy docker images to VMs as containers
+	- create ansible docker image from python image if it makes sense
 - check how to externalize and change configurations on deployment
 - check how to change passwords at deployment without checking into git
 - setup jmeter for them to see how load testing works